The Banking Regulation Review: International Initiatives

 - Section IV of the standard sets out a standardised framework that supervisors could require banks to follow, or a bank could choose to adopt.

-Banks were expected to implement the standard by 2018.
+Banks are expected to apply the standard now.

 - mechanistic reliance on external ratings;

 - excessively low risk weights for high-rated securitisations;